-University Professor in the Department of Comparative Literature, Social Thought, and the College
+University Professor in the Department of East Asian Languages and Civilizations, the Committee on Social Thought, and the College

 Office: Wieboldt 412

 Professor Saussy's primary teaching and research interests include classical Chinese poetry and commentary, literary theory, the comparative study of oral traditions, problems of translation, and the ethics of medical care in resource-poor settings.